connornishijima/sensory_bridge_docs/about.md

 **Sensory Bridge was built by @lixielabs from the ground up as an open, powerful bridge between sight and sound.** With a show that's reactive to notation, vibrato and more, it produces very unique and pleasant-to-look-at light shows which synchronize to your music without any visible latency.

+With it's built-in digital microphone it automatically converts any music playing in your space into a compelling and colorful show on any WS2812B (NeoPixel) or SK9822-compatible (DotStar) LED strip.
+No wires, you can even sing around it!

 It has to be seen to be believed, *which the video demos below can help with:*

 <iframe class="youtube-video" src="https://www.youtube.com/embed/DEb243i0PBY?si=5EXWIyFWtimSqXYN" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>